Historical episcopate

-The historic or historical episcopate comprises all episcopates, that is, it is the collective body of all the bishops of a group who are in valid apostolic succession.
-This succession is transmitted from each bishop to their successors by the rite of holy orders.
+In Christianity, the historic or historical episcopate comprises all episcopates, that is, it is the collective body of all the bishops of a group who claim to be in valid apostolic succession.
+This succession is transmitted from each bishop to their successors by the rite of holy orders typically involving the laying on of hands.
 It is sometimes subject of episcopal genealogy.

+Not all Christian denominations maintain this succession, not all recognize the validity of other denomoniations' rites, and some historical claims of unbroken succession are disputed.

 Line of succession

 In the churches that have well-documented ties to the history of Christianity as a whole, it is held that only a person in apostolic succession, a line of succession of bishops dating back to the apostles, can be a valid bishop; can validly ordain priests (presbyters), deacons and bishops; and can validly celebrate the sacraments of the Christian Church.
-Historical denominations include the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, the Scandinavian Lutheran churches (Porvoo Communion), the Moravian Church, the Old Catholic Church, the Anglican Communion, and the Assyrian Church of the East.
+Historical denominations include the Catholic Church, the Eastern Orthodox Church, the Oriental Orthodox Churches, the Nordic Evangelical-Lutheran churches (including those founded as a result of Swedish-Lutheran missionary activity, such as the Evangelical Lutheran Church of Latvia, Evangelical Lutheran Church in Zimbabwe, Evangelical Lutheran Church in Southern Africa, Evangelical Lutheran Church in Tanzania and Evangelical Lutheran Church in Kenya), the Moravian Church, the Old Catholic Church, the Anglican Communion, and the Assyrian Church of the East.

 The definition of the historical episcopate is to some extent an open question.
 Bishops of the Evangelical Lutheran Church in America, for example, lay claim to the apostolic succession through the laying on of hands by Lutheran bishops in the historic episcopate, with bishops from the Moravian Church and Episcopal Church being present too as the full communion agreement came into fruition at that time.
 Some theologians, such as R.J.
 Cooke, have argued that the Methodist Church is also within the historic episcopate, being "in direct succession to the apostles through the bishops and patriarchs of the Eastern Church."
 An Anglican-Methodist Covenant states that:

 Anglicans and Methodists are aware of the substantial ecumenical consensus that recognises that ministry within the historic episcopate should be a feature of united churches (as it already is of several in South Asia with whom Methodists and Anglicans are in communion).